Vera Dreams of the Sea

-Vera Dreams of the Sea (Albanian: Vera Andrron Detin) is a 2021 drama film directed by Kaltrina Krasniqi, at her feature debut.
+Vera Dreams of the Sea (Vera Andrron Detin) is a 2021 drama film directed by Kaltrina Krasniqi, in her feature film debut and stars Teuta Ajdini Jegeni as Vera, a woman dealing with the aftermath of her husband's death.

 A co-production between Kosovo, Albania and North Macedonia, the film premiered at the 78th edition of the Venice Film Festival, in the Horizons competition.
 It was awarded best film at the 34th Tokyo International Film Festival and won the Ingmar Bergman Award at the Gothenburg Film Festival.

+Plot

+Television sign-language interpreter Vera lives with her husband, Fatmir, in Kosovo.
+On his 65th birthday, Fatmir commits suicide and is discovered by Vera.
+After his death, Fatmir's cousin claims that he promised him a house as an inheritance.